duffleit/duffleit.github.io/_posts/2018-04-16-why-maintainability-needs-no-metrics.md

 ## What maintainability really needs
 So, if metrics only observe a partition of the maintainability, what’s the alternative?
 Well, __as software is a social construct__, the most important ingredient for a maintainable codebase is __commitment__.
 People will always find a way around to sidestep given rules if they don't believe in their benefits.
 But, if they have a __common understanding and commitment__ about maintainability in their codebase, they will no longer question it.

-This definition of maintainability within a team is not rigid but dynamic, depends on the context, experiences or the given mindset in a team, and is therefore in most cases __not definable by measures__.
+This definition of maintainability within a team is not rigid but dynamic, depends on the context, experiences or the given mindset in a team, and is therefore in most cases __not definable by metrics__.
 If you force this commitment, the team will follow this stable vision of maintainability by themselves.
 For example, by using concepts like Pull-Requests, or maybe even some __well-selected metrics on which they agree as team__.

 I think there can be cases where this approach does not lead to the expected result.
 But that's usually an indicator of non-existent or inadequate framework conditions.
 The application of metrics would only combat the symptoms of the problem instead of the cause.